rafasoares/human_enum/README.md

 # HumanEnum

-This gem allows you to specify enum value translations like any other ActiveRecord attrubute and adds helper methods to get humanized translations of enum values
+This gem allows you to specify enum value translations in your I18n locale files like any other ActiveRecord attribute and adds helper methods to get humanized translations of enum values.

 ## Installation